 When thinking of flour in terms of starter nutrition, it is helpful to keep in mind that changing the flour type will mainly impact a starter via the amount of starch it has to feed on.
 Which, if you have ever altered the amount of flour that you feed your starter you already know it can withstand a change in the total amount of starch it receives.
 More flour, more starch.
 Less flour, less starch.

 What Should I Expect If I Change My Flour Type?

 In our experience, whenever we have changed the flour in our starter, we saw very little difference other than flavor and textural differences when using some less common grains and whole grains.
-We honestly prefer a simple starter, and use a levain to incorporate new types of flour when we want texture and flavor differences.
 We have heard that some people have issues with their starter struggling after changing flours.
 As we have never experienced this issue, we can only make a practical suggestion which is the same for fixing any sluggish starter.
 You simply need to feed it a couple of times until it becomes active again.
 Even though we have not needed to try it, we have heard from others that this works for them.

 Play It Safe By Testing With a Levain

-If you want a play it safe option, we suggest that you test your next bake out with a different type of flour.
-For example, pour a little bit of your starter out into a bowl and give it a feeding with a new flour.
-Track how long it takes to get active.
-If it happens at about the same time, go ahead and bake with it and compare the outcome.
+If you want a play-it-safe option, we suggest that you do a little test for your next bake.
+Create a levain (an offshoot of your starter) by pouring a little bit of your starter out into a bowl and giving it a feeding with a new flour.
+Then track how long it takes to get active.
+If it peaks at about the same time, go ahead and bake with it and compare the outcome.
 If it takes longer to get active, discard a portion and feed It again.
-It likely will only take a time or two before becoming active.
+It likely will only take a time or two before becoming just as active as your typical feeding.
 In doing it this way, you’ll learn what to expect with your starter.

 Is There Any Type of Flour to Avoid?